Kid-Friendly Things to Do in San Francisco

 415/528-4444

-Calling itself a “Learning Laboratory”, The Exploratorium is highly regarded as one of the world’s top science museums, and its well-designed exhibits are tools for hands-on learning.
-Lucky that their brand new home is three times the size of their old one, because it’s packed with mirrors, fun stuff like a tornado in a jar, the San Francisco skyline made of toothpicks, workshops, light shows and much more, with exhibits for all ages.
-Guides or “explainers” walk around the museum, and can answer any question your kids (or you) may have.
+Calling itself a “Learning Laboratory”, The Exploratorium is highly regarded as one of the world’s top science museums.
+All the well-designed exhibits are tools for hands-on learning.
+Look for interactive mirrors, fun stuff like a tornado in a jar, the San Francisco skyline made of toothpicks, workshops, light shows and exhibits for all ages.
+Guides or “explainers” walk around the museum to answer any question your kids (or you) may have.
 You can spend a day indoors and out, with two acres of open space and a waterfront location.
+A San Francisco CityPASS attraction.

 California Academy of Sciences